corp-por/docs/content/Setup/introduction.md

 ## Folder Structure

-The default config will look for a folder named *core* and a folder named *stones* up one directy from the working directory:
+The default config will look for a folder named *core* and a folder named *stones* up one directy from the *current working directory*:

     <Core>../core</Core>
 	<Game>../stones</Game>